-Academic integrity is one of the most important values in higher education and the nursing profession.
-This principle requires that each student's work represent his or her own personal efforts and that the student acknowledges the intellectual contributions of others.
-The foundation for this principle is student academic honesty.
-Central Lakes College nursing students are expected to honor the requirements of the Academic Integrity Policy.
-The following are some examples of unacceptable academic practices that will be viewed as policy violations.
+Academic integrity is one of the most important values in higher education.
+This principle requires that each student's work represents his or her own personal efforts and that the student acknowledges the intellectual contributions of others.
+The foundation for this principle is honesty and ethical behavior, personal characteristics and behaviors expected of members of the Nursing Profession as outlined in the Nursing Code of Ethics.